-Jamey Malcomb started as a reporter for the Lake County News-Chronicle in August 2015.
+Jamey Malcomb has been a reporter for the Pine Journal since October 2018.
+He previously worked as a reporter for the Lake County News-Chronicle from 2015-2018.
 Malcomb is a native of North Carolina and holds a bachelor's degree in English and history from the George Washington University and a master's degree in education from George Mason University in Fairfax, Va.
-Malcomb moved to Minnesota in July 2012 and previously worked as a sports clerk and news assistant at the Duluth News Tribune.
-He is the beat writer for the Lake County Board of Commissioners, Lake Superior School District board of education and high school sports in Lake County.
+Malcomb moved to Minnesota in July 2012 and worked as a sports clerk and news assistant at the Duluth News Tribune.

 - Member for